-- Total value of Ram’s bid = Cut off price * No of shares = Rs 10 * 20,000 = Rs 2,00,000
+- The total value of Ram’s bid = Cut off price * No of shares = Rs 10 * 20,000 = Rs 2,00,000

-- Total value of Shyam’s bid = Cut off price * No of shares = Rs 10 *20,001 = Rs 2,00,010
+- The total value of Shyam’s bid = Cut off price * No of shares = Rs 10 *20,001 = Rs 2,00,010

-Institutional investors in an OFS include:
+Other non-retail institutional investors in an offer for sale include:

 As per SEBI, in an offer for sale, 25% of the issue size must be reserved for institutional investors like mutual funds, insurance companies etc. And 10% must be reserved for retail investors (like Ram).

 Price Discovery in an Offer for Sale – OFS Price Discovery

 - Single Clearing Price– All investors will be allotted shares at the same price irrespective of the quantity of shares bid.
 This evens the playing field for retail investors.
 For example: Ram bids for 1,000 shares of SAIL at Rs 65 per share.
-Life Insurance Corporation of India (LIC) bids for 2,00,000 shares at Rs 66 per share.
-In single clearing price OFS, both Ram and LIC will get SAIL shares at the same price.
+While Life Insurance Corporation of India (LIC) bids for 2,00,000 shares at Rs 66 per share.
+In single clearing price offer for sale, both Ram and LIC will get SAIL shares at the same price.